bethel-m/bethel-m/README.md

 ### Hi there 👋
-I am Bethel, a python and golang developer
+I am Bethel, DevOps engineer
-- 🌱 I’m currently learning and on route to DevOps
 - 🔭 i am open to learning new tools and technologies to solve problems
 - 👯 I’m looking to collaborate on golang and python projects, and contributing to open source
 - solving global and big problems are great, but i believe solving the little problems around you also counts...don't neglect them